lamansky/2/readme.md

-// Default fallback is an empty string, but you can change it: toString(undefined) // '' toString(undefined, {fallback: 'N/A'}) // 'N/A'
+// Default fallback is an empty string, but you can change it: toString(undefined) // '' toString(undefined, {elseReturn: 'N/A'}) // 'N/A'

-// You can choose to throw an error for invalid inputs by
+// You can choose to throw an error for invalid inputs. toString(undefined, {elseThrow: true}) // throws error
-// providing a null fallback:
-toString(undefined, {fallback: null}) // throws error

 // String object => String
 let stringObject = new String('test')
 typeof stringObject // 'object' typeof toString(stringObject) // 'string'
 ```

+## Version Migration Guide

+Here are backward-incompatible changes you need to know about.

+### 1.x ⇒ 2.x

+* `fallback` has been renamed to `elseReturn`
+* Use `elseThrow: true` instead of `fallback: null`
+* Unlike the old `fallback` parameter, `elseReturn` does _not_ type-enforce its values.
+* `toObject` with `mirror: true` will now throw an error if any key would overwrite another key.
+In version 1, this would have been allowed.
+* `toObject` with `mirror: true` will now allow an object to become an object key, so long as its string representation is not equivalent to that of any other key.
+In version 1, attempting to use an object as an object key would silently fail and would result in numeric index keys being used instead.